GabeScott/standard-works-vault/General Conference/1978 October - The Remarkable Example of the Bermejillo, Mexico, Branch.md

 # The Remarkable Example of the Bermejillo, Mexico, Branch

-*By By Bishop Victor L. Brown - Presiding Bishop*
+By Bishop Victor L. Brown - *Presiding Bishop*

 *Given in the October session of the 1978 General Conference*

 [Link](https://www.churchofjesuschrist.org/study/general-conference/1978/10/the-remarkable-example-of-the-bermejillo-mexico-branch?lang=eng)

 My brothers and sisters, this morning I would like to share with you a presentation which dramatically illustrates what can happen when Church leaders and members begin to apply the basic principles of welfare services in their lives.
-This is a factual account of the accomplishments of a small branch of the Church in the village of Bermejillo, near Torreón, Mexico.
+This is a factual account of the accomplishments of a small branch of the Church in the village of Bermejillo, near Torreón, Mexico.

 Come with me to Bermejillo, a typical village in north central Mexico, with dusty streets and adobe buildings.

 Eight years ago a small branch of the Church was established here.
-Church meetings have been held in one room of this rented building [slide shown], which the members call “the prayer house.”
+Church meetings have been held in one room of this rented building \[slide shown\], which the members call “the prayer house.”

 A majority of the men in the branch work in the fields on land assigned to them by the government.
 Their crops consist mainly of cotton, corn, and beans.
 Their harvest is sent through a small co-op bank, which in return pays them approximately $3.00 to $5.00 a day, hardly enough to take care of only basic needs.

-The strength of this small branch rests in the Castañeda family.
+The strength of this small branch rests in the Castañeda family.
 The mother, her six sons, and one daughter accepted baptism when the gospel was first brought to Bermejillo eight years ago.
 Since that time, the boys have married and brought their wives into the Church.
 The family is currently making plans to be sealed in the Arizona Temple.

-Julian Castañeda has served as branch president for the past five years and has given direction to the temporal and spiritual affairs of this branch.
+Julian Castañeda has served as branch president for the past five years and has given direction to the temporal and spiritual affairs of this branch.

 Since 1975, welfare services missionaries have been visiting Bermejillo on a weekly basis.
 They teach discussions to the leaders and members on such subjects as personal hygiene and nutrition and serve as a resource to the branch president in welfare services–related matters.

-In the years following the welfare services missionaries’ arrival, President Castañeda has met frequently with his welfare services committee.
+In the years following the welfare services missionaries’ arrival, President Castañeda has met frequently with his welfare services committee.
 Several projects have been undertaken to help members in the areas of personal and family preparedness.

 A couple serving as welfare services missionaries were asked to assist members in planting family gardens.
-Seeds were obtained by President Castañeda through community resources and distributed to the members.
+Seeds were obtained by President Castañeda through community resources and distributed to the members.
 He took the lead by planting the first garden.
 Almost all of the members followed his example.

 It was soon found that in order to raise a garden, provisions had to be made to keep the pigs from running loose.
 Pens also had to be constructed for the chickens; it seemed that they were able to scratch out the seeds and young plants faster than they could grow.